Quantizing Bosonized Fermi Surfaces: Discussion

 \paragraph{Vertex operators and BCS interaction:} Our formulation of higher-dimensional Fermi liquids in terms of a 1+1d CFT allows to carry over certain tools from 1d bosonization.
 In particular, it is possible to use a vertex representation of the $U(N)_1$ WZW model to represent the fermion as a vertex operator, albeit nonlocally, and to locally represent charge-two fermion bilinears.
 These are particularly interesting from the perspective of the Fermi liquid EFT \cite{RevModPhys.66.129,Polchinski:1992ed}, since they are responsible for the BCS interaction.

 \paragraph{Fermi liquids in weak magnetic fields:} A small $B\ll k_F^2$ was used in Secs.~\ref{sec_mag}, \ref{sec_corrections} as a trick leading to a useful factorization of phase space, with the intention to set $B\to 0$ in the end.
 However, we anticipate that our approach may be useful to study Fermi liquid response with a small nonzero $B$.
 Following earlier work on bosonization in a small magnetic field \cite{PhysRevB.55.R7347,Barci:2018lsp}, recent work by Ye and Wang \cite{Ye:2024osp,Ye:2024pty,Wang:2025asx} has elegantly established nonperturbative results on magnetic oscillations in various observables.
 One contribution of our work in this direction is that it shows how to access local probes, which have a more complex nonlinear structure.
+It would also be interesting to use our formalism to capture the behavior of collective excitations in a magnetic field \cite{Barci:2018lsp,Nguyen:2018zlb}.

 \paragraph{Other abelianization schemes:} One appeal of the nonabelian description is that it keeps a smooth Fermi surface (Fig.~\ref{fig_FS}) and preserves spatial symmetries.
 However, as we have seen, abelianizing is useful to replace conformal perturbation theory with regular perturbation, and we expect this may be the simplest approach to study (non-)Fermi liquids.
 In previous approaches to abelian Landau level bosonization \cite{PhysRevB.55.R7347,Ye:2024osp}, a given abelianization is implicitly assumed (corresponding to a choice of a magnetic Brillouin zone in \cite{Ye:2024osp}); other choices however are possible, as discussed in Sec.~\ref{ssec_abelianization} and \ref{ssec_abelianization_mag}.
 While different choices do not change the abelianized action, they affect the expression for local Fermi liquid operators in terms of operators of the 1+1d CFT.
 Making an appropriate choice may make more tractable the study of Fermi liquids coupled locally to other degrees of freedom.